DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 ### Get an international relocation payment (IRP) worth £10,000

-The IRP is designed to help pay the relocation expenses of languages or physics teacher trainees moving to the UK.
+The IRP is designed to repay some of the relocation expenses of languages or physics teacher trainees moving to England.

-If you are eligible, you’ll receive a cash sum of £10,000 from the Department for Education.
+If you are eligible, you’ll receive a single payment of £10,000 from the Department for Education around the end of your first term training in England.
 You will not have to pay this money back and it can be spent in any way you wish.
 You can only receive the IRP once.

 #### Check your eligibility for the IRP